MECH ENG 7021 - Combustion Technologies & High Temperature Processes

 General Course Information

-Course Code MECH ENG 7021 Course Combustion Technologies & High Temperature Processes Coordinating Unit School of Mechanical Engineering Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Course Description The course covers the basics of thermal energy technologies that are common for combustion and fuels, with an emphasis on high temperature production processes.
-The Paris Agreement requires elimination of global, energy-based greenhouse gas (GHG) emissions by 2050, and this will demand a staggering transformation since 80% of current energy systems rely on the combustion of fossil fuels.
-This move to increasing fractions of renewable energy, including renewable hydrogen, biomass, waste and concentrated solar thermal, is driven by the need to mitigate GHG emissions and is expected to take around 50 years.
-The deployment of carbon capture, utilisation and storage (CCUS) technology alongside existing fossil fuel energy production is also expected.
-Managing these changes brings many technical challenges, since any change in fuel composition or energy mix will influence the design of the combustion system, fuel consumption and pollutant emissions.
-The course will equip participants with the knowledge and skills necessary to address these challenges.
+Course Code MECH ENG 7021 Course Combustion Technologies & High Temperature Processes Coordinating Unit School of Mechanical Engineering Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Course Description The course covers the basis of thermal energy technologies that are common for combustion and fuels.
+The transition of our energy systems from their present 80% reliance on fossil fuels to increasing fractions of renewable energy including biomass, waste and concentrated solar thermal, is driven by the need to mitigate CO2 emissions and is expected to take around 50 years.
+Managing this change brings many technical challenges, since any change in fuel composition or energy mix will influence the design of the combustion system, fuel consumption and pollutant emissions.
+The course will equip the participant with the knowledge and skills necessary to address these challenges.
 It covers the understanding, analysis and design of modern combustion systems to account for fuel properties, maximise output and minimise air pollution.
 Combustion involves both mixing of the fuel and oxidant and the subsequent chemical reactions.
 The course therefore involves consideration of both combustion aerodynamics and fuel properties.
-It covers fuel selection, alternative and waste fuels, the design principles involved in reducing pollutant emissions, modelling, applications of combustion for power generation and minerals processing, hybridising combustion with concentrated solar thermal energy and fuel upgrading using solar thermal energy.
+It covers fuel selection, alternative and waste fuels, the design principals involved in reducing pollutant emissions, modelling, applications of combustion for power generation and minerals processing, and hybridising combustion with concentrated solar thermal.

 Course Coordinator: Professor Peter Ashman